SinTan1729/SinTan1729/README.md

 - 👋 Hi, I’m Sayantan Santra (@SinTan1729)
-- 👀 I’m interested in Mathematics and do some programming as a hobby
+- 👀 I’m a Mathematics researcher and do some programming as a hobby
 - 🎓 I have an M. Math. from the Indian Statistical Institute
 - 🎓 I’m currently doing PhD in Mathematics at the University of Oklahoma
 - 🎓 I currently do research on Number Theory, specifically Modular Forms